RomanBoegli/romanboegli.github.io/_posts/1003-03-01-fiatmoney.md

 ## Fiat Money

-_Fiat money is government-issued currency that is not backed by a physical commodity, such as gold or silver, but rather by the government that issued it._, [investopedia](https://www.investopedia.com/terms/f/fiatmoney.asp)
+_"Fiat money is government-issued currency that is not backed by a physical commodity, such as gold or silver, but rather by the government that issued it."_, [investopedia](https://www.investopedia.com/terms/f/fiatmoney.asp)

 * centrally controlled
 * not truly scarce